 William Shakespeare contributed many phrases to common English, from the famous "To be, or not to be" to "Something is rotten in the state of Denmark" to a few lesser known, but still commonly used, phrases in everyday English.

-Much of the content and story lines in Shakespeare's works were of a supernatural theme.
+Much of the content and storylines in Shakespeare's works were of a supernatural theme.
 This lens focuses on a few of these themes, popular phrases, and metaphors that derive from the works of Shakespeare, as well as their meanings in the context of the works in which they were written.

-Make sure you read to the end; I have included a link to a copy of Shakespeare's will, among other things.
+Stay tuned until the end; I have included a link to a copy of Shakespeare's will, among other things.

 Who was William Shakespeare?

 You would think that his name would need no explaining, but just in case there is someone out there who doesn't know who William Shakespeare is, I will tell you in a nutshell.

 William Shakespeare (April 26, 1564 - April 23, 1616) was an English poet and playwright, widely regarded as the greatest writer in the English language and the world's preeminent dramatist.
 His plays, of which there are 38, have been translated into every major living language and are performed more often than those of any other playwright.

 While there are a number of things to discuss about William Shakespeare, this lens focuses on quotes from his works that are of a supernatural nature.